 I became tired of buying paper filters at the grocery store so I researched whether I could use a reusable filter.
 I found a great one on Amazon that has been going strong for 3 years now.
 While the paper filters are more convenient, I love my coffee strong and I love to save money.

 This reusable filter has been a great investment.
+I’ve been using it for three years and it’s still good as new.

 High quality shoes